 - In the Layer Properties: Hydrants window, click Source to see the path to the geodatabase created for the map package.
 Select the folder the geodatabase is stored in (not including the name of the geodatabase), press Ctrl+C to copy it, and click OK.

 By default, the package is downloaded to Documents\ArcGIS\Packages in a folder starting with HydrantInspectionData.
 Inside that folder, the v103 folder contains the geodatabase.
 You'll copy the folder path through v103, for example, C:\Users\YourName\Documents\ArcGIS\Packages\HydrantInspectionData_8C75EB5F-53B1-455E-AB22-D6450E1A88EC\v103.

 - On the ribbon, click the Insert tab.
 In the Project group, click Connections and click Add Database.

 - In the Select Existing Geodatabase window, paste (or browse to) the folder where the geodatabase was created for the map package.
 Select hydrantinspections.gdb and click OK.

 - In the Catalog pane, click the Project tab, expand the Databases section, and expand the hydrantinspections geodatabase.

 The geodatabase contains four items: the layers and tables you explored earlier, and a relationship class called InspectionToViolations.
 As the name indicates, it establishes a relationship between the Inspections table and the Violations table.
 The tables can be managed individually while remaining related.
-In Collector for ArcGIS, these relationships can be used to display related data automatically.
+In ArcGIS Collector, these relationships can be used to display related data automatically.

 Create a relationship class